AhAliakbarpour/Matrix-Determinant/README.md

 # matrix-determinant
-Calculation of matrix determinants by Gaussian elimination method
+A function for calculate matrix determinants by Gaussian elimination method